tranquocviet226/tranquocviet226/README.md

  * 06/2022 - Now: **Terralogic**
  * Assigned to the ReactJS team to build an HRMS system.
  * Participated in the development of modules: Onboarding, Offboarding, Timesheet, Timeoff, Ticket Management, Project Management, Customer Management, Expenso, and Resource Management, and integrated a simple social network on the platform.
- * Apply the new technology to the project: Micro-frontend, build the UI library by myself, publish the package to GitHub package.
+ * Apply the new technology to the project: Micro-frontend with Module Federation.
+ * Building a UI library is Pax-UI based on Typescript, React and Tailwindcss and publish the package to GitHub package
  * Leveraged knowledge in Typescript, Javascript, ReactJS, NextJS, Antd, TailwindCss, Storybook, Redux Toolkit, Redux Toolkit Query, Redux-hook-form, yup, I18Next,...